ayang-yq/DesignPatterns/README.md

 Any comments and suggestions are welcome.
 If you want to add a new design pattern implementation, just follow the naming conversation, fork my repo and submit a pull request.
 Same goes for any improvements and modifications.

+Based on the original [repo](https://github.com/abishekaditya/DesignPatterns), UIM diagrams would be added for each pattern.

 ## Types of Design Patterns
 ---------------------------
 There are three kinds of Design Patterns